emre-aki/tmp3d/README.md

     </img>
 </p>

-Tmp3D is a 3-D software rasterizer written from scratch in nothing but plain-old JavaScript, just for kicks.
+Tmp3D is a 3-D software renderer written from scratch in nothing but plain-old JavaScript, just for kicks.
 It makes use of the `2d` graphics context of the HTML5 `<canvas>` to draw some graphics primitives and is heavily inspired by OpenGL sub-routines.